-.
 A written version of these conventions is currently not available.
 The conventions in respect to the symbols relevant for segmentation are relatively simple: word endings are marked by spaces, different syllables of a word are separated from another by full stops.
 Marking syllable boundaries is optional, i.e. word segmentation will take place independent of further separation into syllables.